lnus/9x9_editor/README.md

 - [ ] Add paste sharing
 - [ ] Add paste saving (kinda the same as above)
 - [ ] Paste preview (This will be really really trickt I think)
+- [ ] Add better UX for uploading pastes

+## Issues

+- Multiple of items of the same type creates unexpected behaviour

 # Build Instructions (Mantine + Vite template)